 - Allows you to monitor your baby remotely

 - Notifies parents immediately if baby is having issues

 - Only works when baby is sleeping

 - Must charge daily

 As an expecting mom there is nothing more important than my baby’s safety and I think that it is worth the cost to know that my little guy is safe and if he is ever not, I want to be there doing everything in my power to help him.
 Though it is expensive it is reusable.
 You can use it for all of your children and you could also re-gift it or sell it once you are finished using it as it will probably still have plenty of life left.
 I will be definitely be getting one soon.

-The Owlet Baby Monitor is a safe and easy way to monitor your child’s oxygen levels and heart rate.
+The Owlet Baby Monitor is a safe and easy way to track your child’s oxygen levels and heart rate.
 It alerts you should your baby ever be put in danger from either a high or low heart rate or oxygen levels.
 You can also keep tabs on your baby from anywhere via the nifty cell phone app.
 This smart sock will allow you to breath easy knowing that your baby is doing well.
 It is a very wise purchase for any parent.